This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Another neat feature – this grill is actually designed to be mounted on a boat with a separate mounting kit.
 So if you happen to be looking for a boat grill, this one is a great choice.

 You can also buy a serving shelf that’s sold separately which will can effectively double your workspace.
-All things considered, this is a great choice for the best infrared grill.
+All things considered, this is a great choice and one of the best infrared grills.

 - Extremely lightweight and portable